filterpaper/qmk_userspace/readme.md

 ],
 ```
 ## Adapting layouts
 Depending compatibility, layouts can be adapted with macros.
-Corne's split 3x6_3 (6-column, 3-thumb) can be reduced to a split 34-key 3x5_2 (5-column, 2-thumb) with a wrapper simple macro:
+Corne's split 3x6_3 (6-column, 3-thumb) can be reduced to a split 34-key 3x5_2 (5-column, 2-thumb) with a simple wrapper macro to exclude the outer column and thumb keys:
 ```c
 #define _34key_wrapper(...)
 LAYOUT(__VA_ARGS__)
 // Corne to 34-key layout conversion